burstein-lab/famus/README.md

 - --unknown-sequences-fasta-path - fasta file with sequences of unknown function as negative examples for the model.
 Optional but recommended.
 Can't be set using the config file and must be provided as a command line argument.
 - --n-processes - number of CPU cores to use.
 - --num-epochs - number of epochs to train the model for.
-- --batch-size - training batch size.
+- --batches-per-epoch - number of batches per epoch.
 - --stop-before-training - calling this module with --stop-before-training will exit before starting to train the model (useful for things like preprocessing in a high-CPU environment and them training the model in a different environment with CUDA).
 - --device - cpu/cuda.
 - --chunksize - reduce if GPU RAM becomes an issue when calculating threshold using GPU.
+- --overwrite-checkpoint - whether to overwrite existing checkpoints if resuming training.
-- --save-every - save a checkpoint of the model's state every \<save_every> steps.
-Will load the last checkpoint automatically if the script is restarted.
+- --continue-from-checkpoint - whether to continue training from the last checkpoint if one exists.

 ## Comprehensive list of configuration parameters